ardakzn/InventoryTrackingSystem/README.md

+For login admin panel !important\n
+Username: admin\n
+Password: admin\n

 # INTRODUCTION
-For login admin panel !important
-Username: admin
-Password: admin
 An inventory tracking system that allows the admin to track the items and appointments requests made by the users.
 The website should allow the admin to make a list of equipment, where items can